Anne Boonchuy: Reception

-Anne's character and Song's performance had received a strong positive reception from both critics, and fans of the show.
-Pio Nepomuceno from ScreenRant listed her as one of the best characters from Amphibia, stating "like many coming-of-age stories, Anne started as a kind yet irresponsible teen that was eager to please her friends even at her own expense".
+Anne's character has received a strong positive reception from critics.
+Pio Nepomuceno from Screen Rant described her as a "kind yet irresponsible teen that was eager to please her friends even at her own expense."
+Dave Trumbore of Collider had also praised Anne.
+However, he also found her friendship with Sprig to be "a little rushed."

 Other media

-An image of Anne can be seen in The Owl House episode King's Tide at the end when Camila Noceda is cooking with her tablet open to an article that reads "Girl Lost in Frog Land??
-HOAX??".
+Anne appears as an image in The Owl House episode "King's Tide", as Camila Noceda is cooking with her tablet open to an article that reads "Girl Lost in Frog Land??
+HOAX??"

-She would later appear in Chibi form in the animated series based on the "Chibi Tiny Tales" shorts, Chibiverse.
+She later appears in Chibi form in Chibiverse an animated series based on the "Chibi Tiny Tales" shorts.